 $10 nonrefundable processing fee.
 Additional charges are at the discretion of the lending library.

+Library accounts with unpaid damaged items totaling $25 or greater will be sent to collections.
 Damaged items are retained for up to six months depending on the condition of the item.
 After six

 months, the item is discarded.
 All damaged item charges remain on the library card account until paid.

 Computers are available for persons of all ages.
 The library also provides WiFi access, see WiFi below for further details.

 In using library computers and WiFi, you agree to comply with the Library's Acceptable Use Policy.

 A current library card in good standing is required to access a computer.
 Visitors, or those persons who are not eligible for a free library card, may provide appropriate identification to receive a guest pass to use a computer.